 Then basic drills are performed, as set by your Sifu, this may include stance drills, pad work or partner work.
 Next individual practice will begin, and you concentrate on practising one sequence of new techniques only as determined by current level – This is where repetition of fine motor skills is important in the refinement and grasping of new techniques.

 You can train between three to six times in a week, depending on your desire to learn the art of Kung Fu.
 The more you practice the better and faster you will achieve results.

 Following the guidelines of your Sifu will help you to stay physically and mentally fit.

-Just like any other training school, a good Kung Fu academy builds its reputation on the skills of its students.
+Just like any other Martial Arts training school in Sydney, a good Kung Fu academy builds its reputation on the skills of its students.
 Kung Fu schools have different programs for various levels of physical training and conditioning.